Skip to content

 Individuals with immune deficiencies, such as with HIV, are also prone to bacterial overgrowth.

 Symptoms of SIBO may be related to the underlying cause of SIBO (low stomach acid, poor motility), the manifestation of SIBO itself, or the consequences of malabsorption.
-Common symptoms include:
+SIBO-C, typically associated with higher methane producing bacteria, presents with constipation whereas SIBO-D, typically associated with hydrogen producing bacteria, presents with diarrhoea but other common symptoms include:

 Signs of corresponding malabsorption could include:

 SIBO is typically diagnosed based on patient history, followed by a diagnostic test.
 Healthy individuals have less than 103 CFU (or colony forming units) of bacteria per millilitre of digestive fluid in the small intestine.
 There are currently two diagnostic tests used for SIBO: